 Learning to count change is an important life skill, but it is also a skill that many children have difficulty mastering.
-One way to assist your child is to build on his knowledge of counting to 100 by ones, fives and 10s.
+One way to assist your child is to build on his knowledge of counting to 100 by ones, fives, and tens.

-Review counting to 100 with your child by ones, fives and 10s.
+Practice counting to 100 with your child by ones, fives, and tens.
 Explain that counting to 100 in the various ways is similar to counting money.

-Give your child a small number of coins to begin with, such as 12 pennies and six nickels and dimes.
-Show him how to count the pennies by ones, the nickels by fives and the dimes by 10s.
+Give your child a small number of coins to begin with, such as 12 pennies and six nickels and three dimes.
+Show your child how to count the pennies by ones, the nickels by fives, and the dimes by tens.

-Separate the pennies, nickels and dimes and have your child count the coins by ones, fives and 10s.
+Separate the pennies, nickels, and dimes and have your child count the coins by ones, fives, and tens.
 Mastering this skill requires a good bit of time, so don’t expect your child to grasp it the first time.

 This is a good activity to spread over a period of time, doing it for 10 minutes or so in one session.